-Proposed change Rationale must have a minimum of a baccalaureate degree in nursing evidencing the successful completion of a program specifically designed to educate and train persons to be practising registered nurses other than a program mentioned in subparagraph i, which program was recognized or approved in the jurisdiction in which the program was taken as qualifying the applicant to practise as a registered nurse in that jurisdiction which program was approved by the Registration Committee as one whose graduates should possess knowledge, skill and judgement at least equivalent to those of current graduates of a program mentioned in sub sub paragraph i A or C, or The proposed change will mean that IEN applicants, who have successfully completed a baccalaureate RN program recognized or approved in any jurisdiction, will meet the education requirement. must have successfully completed a program in nursing specifically designed to educate and train persons to be practising registered nurses, other than a program mentioned in subparagraph i or ii, which was recognized or approved in the jurisdiction in which the program was taken as qualifying the applicant to practise as a registered nurse in that jurisdiction and, have successfully completed a program that, at the time the applicant commenced it, was approved by Council as one whose graduates should possess the program is one that the Registration Committee determines has provided the applicant with the knowledge, skill and judgment substantially equivalent at least equivalent to those of current graduates of a program mentioned in-sub-subparagraph i A-or C, or have paid any fees required under the bylaws, undergone an evaluation approved by Council the Registration Committee and satisfied the Executive Director or a panel of the Registration Committee that he-or-she the applicant has successfully completed further education or training or combination of Part of this proposed change shifts authority from Council to the Registration Committee to: approve international RN programs that are substantially equivalent (note the language
+Proposed change Rationale CERTIFICATES OF REGISTRATION - RED NURSE must have a minimum of a baccalaureate degree in nursing evidencing the successful completion of a program specifically designed to educate and train persons to be practising registered nurses other than a program mentioned in subparagraph i, which program was recognized or approved in the jurisdiction in which the program was taken as qualifying the applicant to practise as a registered nurse in that jurisdiction which program was approved by the Registration Committee as one whose graduates should possess knowledge, skill and judgement at least equivalent to those of current graduates of a program mentioned in sub sub paragraph i A or C, or The proposed change will mean that IEN applicants, who have successfully completed a baccalaureate RN program recognized or approved in any jurisdiction, will meet the education requirement. must have successfully completed a program in nursing specifically designed to educate and train persons to be practising registered nurses, other than a program mentioned in subparagraph i or ii, which was recognized or approved in the jurisdiction in which the program was taken as qualifying the applicant to practise as a registered nurse in that jurisdiction and, have successfully completed a program that, at the time the applicant commenced it, was approved by Council as one whose graduates should possess the program is one that the Registration Committee determines has provided the applicant with the knowledge, skill and judgment substantially equivalent at least equivalent to those of current graduates of a program mentioned in-sub-subparagraph i A or C, or have paid any fees required under the by- laws, undergone an evaluation approved by Council the Registration Committee and satisfied the Executive Director or a panel of the Registration Committee that he or she the applicant has successfully completed further education or training or combination of The proposed change will mean that IEN applicants who have not completed a baccalaureate RN program must demonstrate substantial education equivalency.
+Part of this proposed change shifts authority from Council to the Registration Committee to: approve international RN programs that are substantially equivalent (note the language change from "at least equivalent to", since "substantially equivalent" is more reflective of CNO's processes and aligns with other regulators in Ontario) approve an evaluation to assess knowledge, skill and judgment and, as per the current process, complete further education or training approved by the Committee to meet competency gaps